 - Putty Knife

-- You will also need a screwdriver, scissors, some paper towels and rubber gloves.
+- You will also need a screwdriver, scissors, some paper towels and rubber or nitrile gloves.

 Step 3: Tape the vents

 If the vent cover is not removed, unscrew it and set to the side.
 Wipe off the inside of the metal duct with a damp rag to remove any dust.

 Tear the aluminum tape into pieces long enough to cover each of the 4 sides.
 You should have 2 short pieces and 2 long pieces.